Introducing: Shopping Cart Abandonment Use Cases Discovery Tool

 We’ve written at length about shopping cart abandonment, and it’s no wonder, seeing as companies lose $18 billion in sales revenue each year due to this major eCommerce challenge.

 Back in July 2015, we introduced the cart abandonment timeline, a framework for dealing with abandonment throughout the customer journey.
-We also wrote a useful guide about it, with actionable tips and strategies.
+We also wrote an in-depth guide about it, with actionable tips and strategies.
 Today, we’ve decided to create something more useful.
-Because just knowing the causes of cart abandonment isn’t enough — retailers need to learn and exercise tangible, effective personalization and optimization strategies they can use to win back customers, maximize conversions, and capture those potential lost sales.
+Because just knowing the causes of cart abandonment isn’t enough — retailers need to learn and exercise tangible, effective personalization and optimization strategies they can use to win back customers, reduce shopping cart abandonment rates, and capture those potential lost sales.

 Introducing the world’s first and only Shopping Cart Abandonment Use Case Tool, letting marketers experience the power of personalization for minimizing and recovering abandonments.

 This tool uses iframes that allow you to fully preview use cases on your own website.
 You can also toggle between desktop and mobile to explore examples of personalization and messaging use cases that will help you minimize loss at every phase of the abandonment timeline.

 Based on real data and success stories from our customers, this selection of 11 use cases are among the most powerful leveraged in eCommerce.
 These use cases are just the tip of the iceberg, and of course, there are many other successful use cases, such as optimizing of the checkout process, segmenting content based on past purchases, and more.

 The use cases in this tool are categorized according to their potential impact on the three distinct phases representing cart abandonment: display of abandonment intent, recovery of abandoned users, and post abandonment.